ucsb-cs148-w25/pj13-sportsbetting/README.md

     - PORT is for the backend server.
     - For the frontend .env file, make sure that variable names are prefixed with `REACT_APP_` for example `REACT_APP_BACKEND_SERVER_PORT=5001`
     - For the frontend .env file, use these environment variables for [Firebase](https://ucsb-cs148-w25.slack.com/archives/C088RQFCDLY/p1738362617380099)
       - To use your own Firebase for local testing, navigate to the **Firebase Console** and add a new Web app to your project.
 Then, use the provided config variables for your Firebase setup.
+Also need to enable Authentication with Google and Email/Password on Firebase Console.

 - **Follow README in backend folder to set up Firebase**